Reform Fund Linked to the

 3. The quality of education and health programs for the members of the three project communities is improved and the knowledge on best practices ensured.

-The project has a duration of 4 years and the total investment amounts to CHF 3.819.713.
+The project has a duration of 5 and 1/2 years and the total Swiss contribution amounts to maximum CHF 3,072,388.

 Education: 125 children benefited from kindergarten activities, and 253 children were enrolled to after-school classes.